- Home

 - pain medicines (analgesics)

 - radionuclide therapy to control pain and improve quality of life.
-This involves swallowing or being injected with radioactive material (e.g. samarium, radium, strontium) which spreads through the body and targets cancer cells.
-It delivers high doses of radiation to kill cancer cells with minimal damage to normal tissues.
+This involves swallowing or being injected with radioactive material which spreads through the body and targets cancer cells.
+The high doses of radiation kill cancer cells with little damage to normal tissues.

-Palliative treatment is one aspect of palliative care, in which a team of health professionals aims to meet your physical, emotional, practical, cultural, social and spiritual needs.
-The team also provides support to families and carers.
+Palliative treatment is part of palliative care, in which a team of health professionals aims to meet your physical, emotional, practical, cultural, social and spiritual needs.
+They also support families and carers.

-For more on this see, Living with advanced cancer, Palliative care and Pain and cancer.
+For more on this see, Living with advanced cancer, Palliative care and Pain and cancer, or call 13 11 20.

-→ READ MORE: Cancer stories about prostate cancer
+→ READ MORE: Personal stories about prostate cancer

 Watch this short video to learn more about palliative treatment.